CHARACTER CREATION

 traits are available depends on the race you've chosen as well.
 If you go with

-the "unknown" race, you'll have the largest range of selections available.
+the "alien" race, you'll have the largest range of selections available.

 All of these traits are only mildly useful, so don't worry too much about what you